 The central question I ask when editing for structure is ‘Does this writing work?’.
 In other words, is it achieving what it sets out to achieve?
 If the manuscript is not quite yet fit for purpose, structural editing can help to structure your thoughts more effectively.
 This level of editing is not always appropriate; it depends on the context within which you are writing.

-Beyond simple correction, this is about paying attention to the syntax to ensure it is smooth, checking that the grammar is correct (even correct punctuation can vastly improve readability!), that the style is consistent throughout the document and that the word choice is appropriate.
+Beyond simple correction, this is about paying attention to the syntax to ensure it flows, checking that the grammar is correct so that the piece reads easily and that the word choice is appropriate.
 A list of style conventions or style decisions agreed with you – a ‘style sheet’ – is useful.

-I can also carry out alpha and beta checks on platforms, and various other content checks as required.
+I can also do fact checking, carry out alpha and beta checks on platforms, and various other content checks as required.

 I don’t work to specific rates for these services because projects are so diverse.
 Please get in touch and we can take it from there.